The Channel of the Mind

 For each of the major srotamsi, Ayurveda describes a root (mula), a pathway through the body (marga), and an opening (mukha).
-These aspects of each channel (srotas) serve to orient us to its prominent locations in the body, illuminate important influences upon it, and can inform our approach when it comes time to restore balance to an individual channel.
+These aspects of each channel serve to orient us to its prominent locations in the body, illuminate important influences upon it, and inform our approach when it comes time to restore balance.

 The Root of the Mind

-As we can see, mano vaha srotas extends far beyond the boundaries of the rational mind.
+As we can see, mano vaha srotas extends far beyond the boundaries of the brain and the rational mind.
 In fact, as we continue to explore the Ayurvedic map of the mind, this channel’s immense field of influence only expands further.